-This is a program aimed at bird hunters to educated them on the traps and methods used in the trapping industry.
+This is a program aimed at bird hunters providing education on the traps and methods used in the Trapping Industry.
 Trappers are highly restricted and must follow strict rules on trapping.
 This program shows areas that are prime bird habitat and can also be used to trap furbearers.
 The instructor provides the real equipment that is used to trap.
 Hands on activity is encouraged to show how to release your pet from the trap.
-The instructor is a seasoned upland bird hunter and a trapper and can easily explain training tips to keep your dog from a negative encounter.
+The instructor is a seasoned upland bird hunter and a trapper who easily explains training tips to keep your dog from a negative encounter.

 Please Contact Bill Rees – email@example.com